-Everyone loses themselves in daydreams and memories sometimes.
-Your mind wanders to the future or the past because those places are more pleasant than the spreadsheet you’re struggling to fill out.
-This causes you to have trouble concentrating on what you need to focus on.
-Nonetheless, you have a deadline to meet.
-So, how can you keep yourself focused?
+Everyone loses themselves in daydreams and memories.
+Your mind wanders to the future or the past because those places are more pleasant than what you’re handling at that time.
+This causes you to have some trouble concentrating and away from what you need to focus on.

 The Fix: Stay in the Present